JoGorska/mileage-tracker/README.md

 If the user is updating historic records - he needs to choose date that he needs to update - type all postcodes in and than go to next date that he needs to update.

+I have asked myself qustion - Do I want to thoroughly validate date?
 Date picker is not validated in the way - it allows the users to put dates in the future or in the past or the current date.
 This is to allow the flexibility if the users want to record their future miles or the historic data.

+I like the users to have the ability to add the dates in the past.
+The driver might have forgotted to add mileage daily and he will be forced to back date all entries.

+Another question is if I should validate if the user inputs date in the future.
+I would like to think that this option might be usefull.
+Some drivers are required to give their employers predicted distance to claim petrol advance.

+I have made the decision not to validate the date at all and allow users to put dates in the future or in the past or choose the current date.
+The mileage - tracker app can have so many uses that it would be a shame to limit it's usage.

 ### Drive Page